-The legends and examples of Greek myths have lasted the test of time.
-From the beginnings of antiquity to the present, many examples of Greek myths have managed to filter down into modern society.
+The legends of Greek mythology have withstood the test of time.
+From the beginnings of antiquity to the present, many examples of Greek mythology have managed to filter down into modern society.

-Hercules (known in Greek as Herakles) was a half-god, the son of Zeus.
-He is known for his many adventures, such as the defeat of the nine-headed Hydra, capturing the Erymanthian Boar, clashing with a giant known as Antaeus, and stealing cattle from a fearsome monster.
+Hercules (known in Greek as Herakles) was a demi-god, a son of Zeus.
+He is known for his many adventures completing the 12 labors set by Eurystheus, such as his defeat of the nine-headed Hydra, capturing the Erymanthian Boar, bringing back Cerberus from the underworld, and stealing cattle from the fearsome monster Geryon.

 Theseus was said to be the founder of Athens, the capital city of Greece.
 When children from Athens were being sacrificed to a beast called a Minotaur, Theseus offered to go into the beast's lair (known as the Labyrinth) to slay the Minotaur and rescue the children.

 Zeus was saved from being eaten by his father Kronos.
 When he was older Zeus rescued his brothers and sisters, fought his father and the other Titans and banished them.
 He and his brothers then drew lots to divide rule of the world.
 Zeus became the god of the sky, Poseidon, the god of the sea, and Hades, the god of the underworld.
 Zeus was also known as the father of the gods on Mount Olympus and men.

 Isn't it amazing to see how much Greek mythology has influenced our language and culture?
 Narcissus became a narcissist after he was cursed by Echo (who echoed his words in the forest one day).

 A pandora's box is part of everyday colloquialism, like opening a can of worms.
 Our solar system was named after powerful Greek gods such as Orion.
 Ares, the god of war, had two sons, Terror and Fear (seems appropriate).